EDUCATIONUniversity of Florida, Levin College of Law

 B.A., cum laude, 2001

 ADMISSIONSNew York (2006)

+Nick is also a member of the Firm’s litigation team and has more than a decade of litigation experience.
 Nick recently litigated In re MF Global Holdings Limited Securities Litigation in connection with the company’s dramatic collapse on October 31, 2011.
 Judge Marrero in the Southern District of New York sustained plaintiffs’ complaint in its entirety, and the parties engaged in a complex discovery process involving the production of over 46 million pages of documents and dozens of depositions coordinated across multiple MF Global litigations.
 Plaintiffs secured settlements totaling over $234 million, resolving claims against MF Global’s former officers and directors, underwriter defendants, and MF Global’s outside auditor.

-Prior to joining the firm, Nick was a Team Leader and Staff Attorney at Labaton Sucharow LLP, where he was a member of the team that successfully litigated and ultimately secured significant settlements in In re Broadcom Corp.
+Prior to joining the firm, Nick was a Staff Attorney at Labaton Sucharow LLP, where he was a member of the team that successfully litigated and ultimately secured significant settlements in In re Broadcom Corp.
 Securities Litigation ($173.5 million settlement) and In re NovaGold Resources Inc. Securities Litigation ($28 million CDN).